smittytone/Location/README.md

 locator <- Location(keyTable);
 ```

-All three of the table’s slots must be included and use the names above, even if, for example, you are using one API key for two or three of the APIs:
+All three of the table’s slots must be included and must use the names above, even if, for example, you are using one API key for two or three of the APIs:

 ```
 local keyTable = { "GEOLOCATION_API_KEY" : <FIRST_API_KEY>,